ayv8er/MWS-Auth0-Demo/README.md

 Deployed URL: https://mws-auth0-demo.vercel.app/

 NextJS, Magic Web SDK and Auth0 React SPA SDK.
-Use Auth0 for user authentication and authorization, and Magic for wallet creation and key management.
+Use Auth0 for user authentication, and Magic for wallet creation and key management.

 ## Prerequisites